drenovac/takmeon/draft-email.md

-- In a nutshell, what I suggest for a proof of concept (prototype) is outlined in this[link](./prototype-proposal).
+- In a nutshell, what I suggest for a proof of concept (prototype) is outlined in [this link](./prototype-proposal).
 - If you were to utilise my company for the development of this prototype, the manner in which we charge is outlined in [the attached](./development-charging.md)